sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 ### DOM Snapshots Not Being Captured

-1. **Check if Chrome is running with debugging enabled:**
+1. **Check if any browser has debugging enabled:**
    ```bash
    python3 debug_chrome_cdp.py
    ```
-   This will tell you if Chrome is properly configured.
+   This will attempt to connect to any available browser.

 2. **Common issues:**
-   - Chrome not started with `--remote-debugging-port=9222`
+   - No browsers started with the `--remote-debugging-port` flag
-   - Another application is using port 9222
-   - DuckTrack doesn't have network access to connect to Chrome
+   - Firewalls blocking access to the debugging ports
+   - Antivirus software preventing the connections
+   - Custom browser configurations that disable remote debugging

 3. **Check the logs:**
+   - Look for messages indicating connection attempts to different ports
-   - Look for error messages mentioning "CDP connection failed"
+   - Check for "CDP connection failed" or similar error messages
-   - Verify that Chrome was detected as the focused application
+   - Verify that the browser is detected as the focused application

 ### Accessibility Trees Not Being Captured